 - Commercial wear and tear

-The look of steel doors, casings, or trim will hold up over time -- they routinely last 30+ years with proper care.
+The look of commercial steel doors, casings, or trim will hold up over time -- they routinely last 30+ years with proper care.
 The ultra-strong material lets your stylish and distinctive door maintain its look for decades.
 A quality place of business definitely needs to rely on the benefits of steel for the long haul.

 Other benefits of steel commercial doors: